Superman: Unbound: Plot

 Superman formulates a plan and escapes Kandor using the subjugator robots.
 From there, Superman disables Brainiac's ship and takes Kandor with him back to Earth.
-At that time, Lois learns from Supergirl why Superman left and alerts the Pentagon of a possible invasion by Brainiac, who eventually repairs his ship and arrives in Metropolis.
+At that time, Lois learns from Supergirl why Superman left and alerts the Pentagon of a possible invasion by Brainiac, who repairs his ship and arrives in Metropolis.

-Despite everyone, including Supergirl, doing their best to fend his drones off, Metropolis is encased in a bottle and both Superman and Supergirl are captured.
-Having hooked Superman up to his ship, Brainiac reveals that Earth offers nothing to him, tortures Superman by overloading his mind with data to obtain Kandor, and attempts to destroy the planet.
+Despite everyone doing their best to fend his drones off, Metropolis is encased in a bottle and both Superman and Supergirl are captured.
+Having hooked Superman up to his ship, Brainiac reveals that Earth offers nothing to him, tortures Superman by overloading his mind with data, and attempts to destroy the planet.
 However, telling his captor what Earth means to him, Superman breaks free and then frees Supergirl and convinces her to stop the Solar-Aggressor from hitting the sun.
 Remembering Zor-El's words about Brainiac's ideals, Superman knocks him out of the ship and they crash into a swamp.
-As he fights Brainiac, Superman forces the cyborg to experience the chaos of life itself outside of the safe, artificial environments he has created.
-Eventually, the combined mental and physical strain takes its toll on Brainiac, and he combusts and is reduced to ash and molten machinery.
-After restoring Metropolis, taking Kandor to another planet similar to Krypton to restore its normal size, and establishing a Kryptonian colony where they can rebuild, Superman makes his love life with Lois as Kent public with a marriage proposal.
+As he fights Brainiac, Superman forces him to experience the chaos of life itself outside of the safe, artificial environments he has created.
+The combined strain takes its toll on Brainiac, and he combusts.
+After restoring Metropolis, taking Kandor to another planet similar to Krypton to restore its normal size, and establishing a colony where they can rebuild, Superman (as Clark Kent) makes his love life with Lois public with a marriage proposal.

-In the post-credits scene, Brainiac's remains that are placed in the Fortress of Solitude glow, indicating that Brainiac still has some degree of his power.
+In a post-credits scene, Brainiac's remains in the Fortress of Solitude glow, indicating that Brainiac still has some degree of his power.